Broad Street (Philadelphia): Southern Boulevard Parkway

+The development pattern continued with the construction of two venues for Philadelphia's four primary professional athletic teams, the 76ers, Eagles, Flyers, Phillies.
+Veterans Stadium, an outdoor stadium that opened in 1971 and closed in 2003, was the home field of the Eagles and Phillies.
+The Spectrum, an indoor arena that opened in 1967 and closed in 2009, was the home stadium of the 76ers and Flyers.

 Although the thoroughfare carried the name of Broad Street the green space was officially designated in the 1950s Philadelphia Home Rule City Charter as part of the Fairmount Park urban park system as parkland, to be known as Southern Parkway.
 No traces of this name exist in this area today and it is merely referred to as part of Broad Street.

 Cultural landmarks

+Arts

 Broad Street is home to several Philadelphia cultural landmarks.
-During the administration of Mayor Ed Rendell, Broad Street between Spruce and Market Streets, became known as the Avenue of the Arts, where it is home to art galleries, the Academy of Music, and the Kimmel Center.
+Broad Street between Spruce and Market Streets is known as the Avenue of the Arts, and includes the Academy of Music, and the Kimmel Center.
 Two blocks north of City Hall is the Pennsylvania Academy of the Fine Arts, and further north is the New Freedom Theatre.

+Athletics

-The South Philadelphia Sports Complex, near Broad's south end along Southern Boulevard Parkway, is the site of Citizens Bank Park, Lincoln Financial Field, and the Wells Fargo Center.
+The South Philadelphia Sports Complex, near Broad's south end along Southern Boulevard Parkway, is the site of Citizens Bank Park, Lincoln Financial Field, and Xfinity Mobile Arena.
 Demolished sports facilities located in this area were John F. Kennedy Stadium, the Spectrum, and Veterans Stadium.
 As a result, the Philadelphia Flyers are nicknamed the "Broad Street Bullies".

 South of the sports complex and interchanges with the Schuylkill Expressway (Interstate 76) and Interstate 95, Broad Street has its southern terminus in the former Philadelphia Naval Shipyard.

+Joe Frazier's Gym, the personal training gym and home where former heavyweight boxing champion Joe Frazier lived and trained in preparation for his fight against Mohammed Ali and George Foreman, is located at the corner of Broad St. and W. Glenwood Ave champion boxer; it has since been turned into a furniture store.

+Media and academia

 The former offices for The Philadelphia Inquirer and Philadelphia Daily News newspapers are on Broad Street just north of City Hall and the former PA State Building is at the intersection with Spring Garden Street.
-Most recently, the Public School District Administration relocated between these two landmarks.
+The Public School District Administration relocated between these two landmarks.

 Also located on North Broad at its intersection with Fairmount Avenue is the historic Divine Lorraine Hotel.
-Farther north, Broad passes through the campus of Temple University.
-Included on Temple's campus is the performing arts center, established in 1891.
-Once a Baptist temple, it has now become a prime part of the "Avenue of the Arts."
+Farther north, Broad passes through the campus of Temple University and its performing arts center, which opened in 1891.
+Once a Baptist temple, it has now become a prime part of the Avenue of the Arts.

+40th parallel

 Where Broad Street intersects with Clearfield Street in North Philadelphia is the exact location of the 40th Parallel.

-At the corner of Broad and W. Glenwood Ave is the former personal gym of heavyweight champion boxer, Joe Frazier.
-Having lived atop the gym for several years, it has now been turned into a furniture store.

 Traditions and customs

+Broad Street Run

+One of the busiest streets in the country, Broad Street is shut down for the annual 10 mi Broad Street Run.
+Passing by some of Philadelphia's most famous landmarks, the course averages over 35,000 participants a year.